thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_multiphase_model.md

 where $\avg{\star}=\phi_1\star_1+\phi_2\star_2$ denotes the averaging operator and $E_\text{oe}=\lambda+2\mu$ is the oedometric modulus.

 As regards the interaction stiffness tensor, it is obtained from the resolution of an auxiliary homogenization problem formulated on the heterogeneous material unit cell.
-In the present case, one obtains <cite data-cite="bleyer2018multiphase">(Bleyer, 2018)</cite>:
+In the present case, one obtains [@bleyer2018multiphase]:

 \begin{equation}
 \bkappa = \begin{bmatrix}